amansingh567/WalletWise/README.md

-# 💸 SmartSpender — Expense Tracker Web App
+# 💸 WalletWise — Expense Tracker Web App

 **SmartSpender** is a full-featured, responsive expense tracker built with **React** and **Tailwind CSS**.
 It allows users to manage income and expenses, visualize financial data, and filter transactions by date, category, and type.
 The app uses **Chart.js** to generate insightful visualizations and persists data using `localStorage`.